From our kitchens to yours: Recipes from around the world

 “With my family, everything is about planning and keeping a schedule,” she says.
 “We made sure each of us had a schedule that allowed us to work and study … and to cook lunch together as a family project.”

-Connecting over food is important in her Guatemalan heritage.
+Connecting over food is essential in her Guatemalan heritage.
 “It’s around food that families celebrate and grieve,” she says.

 And she isn’t alone.
-With local staff in more than 45 countries, the Mercy Corps team is just as diverse as the communities it serves.
-But, right now, we are all part of one shared experience, many of us, like Emma, turning to food to provide comfort, perspective and creativity as we cope with the upheaval of a global pandemic.
+With local staff in more than 40+ countries, the Mercy Corps team is just as diverse as the communities it serves.
+But, right now, we are all part of one shared experience, many of us, like Emma, turning to food to provide comfort, perspective, and creativity as we cope with the upheaval of a global pandemic.

-Below, hear what some of them have to say about culinary customs and the impact of this crisis in their home countries.
-And if you’re interested in using your time at home to try new, world recipes in your own kitchen, use the instructions below to cook up our team’s favorite traditional meals.
+Below, hear what some of them say about culinary customs and the impact of this crisis in their home countries.
+And if you’re interested in using your time at home to try new recipes in your kitchen, use the instructions below to cook up our team’s favorite traditional meals.

 Guatemala: Kaq ik